MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ FIRE               1 │
     =#

-In pipeline expressions, the broadcast variant of common operators, such as `.==` are to be used.
+In query expressions, the broadcast variant of common operators, such as `.==`, are to be used.
 Forgetting the period is an easy mistake to make and the resulting Julia language error message may not be helpful.

-    chicago_data[
+    chicago[
         It.department >>
         Filter(EmployeeCount == 1) >>
         Record(It.name, EmployeeCount)]
     #=>
     ERROR: AssertionError: eltype(input) <: AbstractVector
     =#

 Let's define `GT100K` to check if an employee's salary is greater than 100K.
-The output of this pipeline is also labeled.
+The output of this query is also labeled.

     GT100K =
         :gt100k =>
             It.salary .> 100000

-    chicago_data[
+    chicago[
         It.department.employee >>
         Record(It.name, It.salary, GT100K)]
     #=>
       │ employee                  │
       │ name       salary  gt100k │